silevitch/GuardBear/README.md

 * Information Leakage (6.3)
 * Cookie Leaks (6.4)

 In the Discussion (7), the authors introduce the idea of using a reverse proxy instead of CNAME Cloaking.
-ProxyBear.io is a reverse proxy to help with privacy restrictions while still offering privacy & security protection to the end user.
+ProxyBear.io is a reverse proxy to help with browser restrictions while still offering privacy & security protection to the end user.

 # How it Works